pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 A width of 150px is just a starting point.
 Adjust this value until it fits on your page and add additional styles as you see fit.
 For styling help, reference our <a href="http://www.pardot.com/help/faqs/forms/basic-css-for-forms" target="_blank">Basic CSS for Forms</a> page.

-= I just added a form, and it's not showing up in WordPress yet. =
+= I just added a form or dynamic content, and it's not showing up to select it yet. =

-Go to Settings > Pardot Settings and click 'Save Settings'.
+Go to Settings > Pardot Settings and click 'Reset Cache'.
 This should reinitialize and update your Pardot content.

 == Screenshots ==